CoryWBoris/SyncReverbMode/README.md

 None so far

 ## Future Updates:
-It would cool to have a gui for interacting with the settings here.
+It would be cool to have a gui for interacting with the settings here.
 For now, this is more or less a boilerplate for anyone interested in hardwiring their own effects' mappings.
 I'd like to bring 'Early Reflections Spin' and 'Decay' into the mix.
 Working on it!

 ## Other Related Programs: